Enrolment in this unit is subject to approval by the Unit Coordinator.

 Conservatorium students are expected to have prepared their parts thoroughly prior to the first scheduled rehearsal.

-This unit is also available to students participating in the UTAS College Program, however will not contribute to TE/ATAR scores.
+This unit is also available via the University Connections Program (UCP) (formerly known as the UTAS/University College Program), however will not contribute to TE/ATAR scores.

 Designed to explore the procedural and artistic elements embedded within professional music performance practice, this unit encompasses the undertaking of thorough pre-rehearsal preparation as well as an intensive rehearsal process leading to (at least) two full presentations of prepared material.
 Students will develop skills in music collaboration, musical placement and technical and artistic skills appropriate to extended ensemble situations within a variety of contexts.